2,500-year celebration of the Persian Empire: Criticism

 The Ministry of the Court placed the cost at US$17 million (at that time); Ansari, one of the organizers, puts it at US$22 million (at that time).
 The actual figure is difficult to calculate exactly and is a partisan issue.
 The New York Times reported several months before the event, "The enormous expense of the celebration is hardly likely to strain the treasury, which is enriched by oil and many other resources.
-But there is muted criticism here of such conspicuous expenditure in the face of widespread poverty and back wardness [sic] in this largely rural country of almost 30 million people."
+But there is muted criticism here of such conspicuous expenditure in the face of widespread poverty and back wardness[sic] in this largely rural country of almost 30 million people."

 According to the BBC documentary Decadence and Downfall, the celebrations cost about 120 million United States dollars.
 However, this claim has been described as having no real basis.
 In addition, the documentary claims the approximately 50,000 birds the Shah imported died within a few days due to the desert climate.
 Historian Robert Steele has described this claim as infeasible, arguing that the October climate in Persepolis is more mild than reported and so the birds would have been accustomed to the local weather.
 Many accounts from journalists and historians exaggerate cost estimates and claim the regime wanted to spend whatever was necessary.
 However, the Shah only approved the celebration plans after the scope was reduced to one-quarter of the original plan in order to reduce costs.
-The celebrations were visualized by the Pahlavi government as an investment to stimulate the Iranian economy by promoting Iran around the world, drawing attention to its rich culture and civilization; as a result of the celebrations and the infrastructure built to support them, the Iranian tourism industry went from generating just $45 million in 1971 to $152 million by 1976.